AdobeDocs/commerce-learn.en/help/merchant/introduction/1-3-apps-scopes-sites-stores.md

 ---
-title: Unit 1.3 - Introduction to Commerce for business users
+title: [!DNL Commerce] for business users - Sites, stores, and views
-description: The basics of the Commerce architecture, including the differences between websites, stores, store views, application scopes, and overview indexing and caching.
+description: Learn the basics of the [!DNL Commerce] architecture, including the differences between websites, stores, store views, and application scopes.
+Understand indexing and caching.
 topic: Commerce
 kt: 5760
 doc-type: video